DETAILED ACTION

 determine visibility of an indicated position of a second user when seen from the viewpoint of the first user (Ohshima- Fig. 12C and col 12, lines 20-24, at least disclose since the pointer display [an indicated position] can be seen from a position directly opposite thereto [seen from the viewpoint of the first user], as shown in FIG. 12C, a target player can recognize it in a game application in which a sight is set on an opponent player using the pointer display [visibility of an indicated position of a second user]);

 change a method for displaying the indication UI of the second user in the first image (Ohshima- col 11, lines 53-61, at least discloses FIGS. llA and llB show an example of a pointer display for setting the sight.
 When one point in the space shared by a plurality of players must be pointed, the pointed point must be clearly recognized by not only the player who is pointing but also other players.
 Furthermore, when a pointer display is large or thick, contents displayed in the field of view are complicated very much and may disturb progress of the game.
 Also, since one point in the space is pointed, it is not easy to recognize the distance to that point; Figs. 12A-12C and col 12, lines 9-30, at least disclose By making such pointer display, a portion (irrespective of whether it is in a virtual or real space) that overlaps the pointer display is not hidden by the pointer display, and the distance to the pointed point and the pointed direction can be recognized more easily.
 More specifically, as shown in FIGS. 12A to 12C, the player who is pointing can see the pointer display, as shown in FIG. 12A, and can easily recognize the pointed point in the space.
 By contrast, since a player who is located at a position nearly in front of the player who is pointing can see the pointer display, as shown in FIG. 12B, he or she can recognize that a pointer display is made toward his or her side [method for displaying].
-Also, since the pointer display can be seen from a position directly opposite thereto [method for displaying], as shown in FIG. 12C, a target player can recognize it in a game application in which a sight is set on an opponent player using the pointer display).
+Also, since the pointer display can be seen from a position directly opposite thereto [method for displaying], as shown in FIG. 12C, a target player can recognize it in a game application in which a sight is set on an opponent player using the pointer display),

 Doing so would allow a given operator to easily recognize the state of another operator when a plurality of operators make predetermined operation while sharing a mixed reality space.

-Regarding claim 2, Bannai in view of Ohshima, discloses the information processing system according to claim 1, and further discloses wherein the visibility of the indicated position of the second user is determined to be good in a case where the indicated position of the second user is at a place seen from the viewpoint of the first user (Ohshima- col 12, lines 9-24, at least disclose By making such pointer display, a portion (irrespective of whether it is in a virtual or real space) that overlaps the pointer display is not hidden by the pointer display, and the distance to the pointed point and the pointed direction can be recognized more easily […] since the pointer display can be seen from a position directly opposite thereto [the indicated position of the second user is at a place seen from the viewpoint of the first user], as shown in FIG. 12C, a target player can recognize it in a game application in which a sight is set on an opponent player using the pointer display [the indicated position of the second user is at a place seen from the viewpoint of the first user]), and determined to be poor in a case where the indicated position of the second user is at a place not seen from the viewpoint of the first user (Ohshima- col 3, lines 24-27, at least discloses when a plurality of pointing rods are present in a space, the displayed images are confusing.
+Regarding claim 2, Bannai in view of Ohshima, discloses the information processing system according to claim 1, and further discloses wherein the visibility of the indicated position of the second user is determined to be good in a case where the indicated position of the second user is at a place seen from the viewpoint of the first user (Ohshima- col 12, lines 9-24, at least disclose By making such pointer display, a portion (irrespective of whether it is in a virtual or real space) that overlaps the pointer display is not hidden by the pointer display, and the distance to the pointed point and the pointed direction can be recognized more easily […] since the pointer display can be seen from a position directly opposite thereto [the indicated position of the second user is at a place seen from the viewpoint of the first user], as shown in FIG. 12C, a target player can recognize it in a game application in which a sight is set on an opponent player using the pointer display [the indicated position of the second user is at a place seen from the viewpoint of the first user]), and is determined to be poor in a case where the indicated position of the second user is at a place not seen from the viewpoint of the first user (Ohshima- col 3, lines 24-27, at least discloses when a plurality of pointing rods are present in a space, the displayed images are confusing.
 Also, since each rod is formed by planes, the visibility of overlapping portions is poor).

 It would have been obvious to one of ordinary in the art before the effective filing date of the claimed invention to have modified Bannai to incorporate the teachings of Ohshima, and apply the pointed point can be recognized more easily into Bannai’s teachings in order the visibility of the indicated position of the second user is determined to be good in a case where the indicated position of the second user is at a place seen from the viewpoint of the first user, and determined to be poor in a case where the indicated position of the second user is at a place not seen from the viewpoint of the first user.